Heritage Film Project

-Heritage Film Project is a film-production studio and film distribution company established in Charlottesville since 2010.
-It was founded by Eduardo Montes-Bradley and Soledad Liendo in 2008.
+Heritage Film Project is a film-production and distribution studio established in Charlottesville.
+It was founded by Eduardo Montes-Bradley and Soledad.

-Heritage Film Project produces documentaries on the arts, science and the humanities with a variety of academic and institutional partners.
-Recent titles include Julian Bond: Reflections from the Frontlines of the Civil Rights Movement, Rita Dove: An American Poet, and White: A Season in the Life of John Borden Evans.
+Heritage Film Project produces documentaries on the arts, science and the humanities with the philanthropic support of the Documentary Film Fund and institutional support of the University of Virginia, National Trust for Historic Preservation, James Madison's Montpelier, UCLA and Columbus Citizens Foundation, and others.
+Recent films include Daniel Chester French: American Sculptor, The Other Madisons Julian Bond: Reflections from the Frontlines of the Civil Rights Movement, Rita Dove: An American Poet, and White: A Season in the Life of John Borden Evans.